-Sr. No. Particulars Withholding tax Rate Documents required (if any) 1 Foreign Institutional Investors (FIIs) / Foreign Portfolio Investors (FPIs) 20% (plus applicable surcharge and cess) FPI registration number / certificate.
-2 Other Non-resident shareholders 20% (plus applicable surcharge and cess) or tax treaty rate whichever is beneficial To avail beneficial rate of tax treaty following tax documents would be required: 1.
+Sr. No. Particulars Withholding tax Rate Documents required (if any) 1 Foreign Institutional Investors (FIIs) / Foreign Portfolio Investors (FPIs)/Other Non-Resident shareholders 20% (plus applicable surcharge and cess) or tax treaty rate whichever is beneficial FPI registration certificate in case FIIs/FPIs.
+To avail beneficial rate of tax treaty following tax documents would be required: 1.
 Tax Residency certificate issued by revenue authority of country of residence of shareholder for the year in which dividend is received 2.
-PAN 3.
-Form 10F filled & duly signed 4.
-Self-declaration for non-existence of permanent establishment/ fixed base in India (Note: Application of beneficial Tax Treaty Rate shall depend upon the completeness of the documents submitted by the Non-Resident shareholder and review to the satisfaction of the Company).
-3 Indian Branch of a Foreign Bank NIL Lower tax deduction certificate u/s 195(3) obtained from Income Tax Authority Self-declaration confirming that the income is received on its own account and not on behalf of the Foreign Bank.
-4 Availability of Lower/NIL tax deduction certificate issued by Income Tax Department u/s 197 of Income Tax Act, 1961 Rate specified in certificate Lower tax deduction certificate obtained from Income Tax Authority
+PAN or declaration as per Rule 37BC of Income Tax Rules, 1962 in a specified format.
+3. Form 10F filled & duly signed

+4. Self-declaration for non-existence of permanent establishment/ fixed base in India (Note: Application of beneficial Tax Treaty Rate shall depend upon the completeness of the documents submitted by the Non-Resident shareholder and review to the satisfaction of the Company) 2 Indian Branch of a Foreign Bank Nil Lower tax deduction certificate u/s 195(3) obtained from Income Tax Authority Self-declaration confirming that the income is received on its own account and not on behalf of the Foreign Bank and the same will be included in taxable income of the branch in India.
+3 Availability of Lower/NIL tax deduction certificate issued by Income Tax Authority Rate specified in certificate Lower tax deduction certificate obtained from Income Tax Authority 4 Any non-resident shareholder exempt from WHT deduction as per the provisions of Income Tax Act or any other law such as The United Nations (Privileges and Immunities) Act, 1947, etc. Nil Necessary documentary evidence substantiating exemption from WHT deduction.